mstemm/labs/security/falco/README.md

 For this lab, you will install using another method: a privileged Falco Docker container.
 It's cleaner for your Docker host node and easier to integrate into real production deployments.

-Create a directory in your Docker host and download the configuration files that you will mount in the container
+As root, create a directory in your Docker host and download the configuration files that you will mount in the container

    ```
    # mkdir /etc/falco